A topic from the subject of Synthesis in Chemistry.

 Introduction

 Intermolecular forces (IMFs) are the attractive forces that exist between molecules.
-They are distinct from the intramolecular forces that hold atoms together within molecules.
-IMFs play a crucial role in determining the physical properties of substances, such as their melting point, boiling point, and viscosity.
+They are distinct from the intramolecular forces (like covalent or ionic bonds) that hold atoms together within a molecule.
+IMFs play a crucial role in determining the physical properties of substances, such as their melting point, boiling point, viscosity, surface tension, and solubility.

 Types of Intermolecular Forces

-• Dipole-dipole interactions: These forces occur between molecules that have a permanent dipole.
-A dipole is a separation of charge within a molecule, which results in a positive end and a negative end.
-The positive end of one molecule can then interact with the negative end of another molecule, resulting in an attractive force.
+• Dipole-dipole interactions: These forces occur between polar molecules (molecules with a permanent dipole moment).
+The positive end of one molecule attracts the negative end of another.

 Experiment Demonstrating Intermolecular Forces